Loved 'Squid Game'? Here are 7 other survival game-themed shows to watch now

 “Hundreds of cash-strapped players accept a strange invitation to compete in children’s games.
 Inside, a tempting prize awaits — with deadly high stakes.”

 Squid Game depicts a set of poverty-stricken people — 456, to be precise — who are invited to play a mysterious children’s game, albeit with deadly twists.
-Participants are expected to risk it all as they set out to win 45.6 billion won (about US$ 38.4 million).
+Participants are expected to risk it all as they set out to win 45.6 billion won (approx. HK$299.6 million).
 Where the psychological survival game leads each contestant will keep you guessing.

 The point is simple: if you win, you gain; if you lose, you die.
 Giving a deadly spin to the Japanese game show Takeshi’s Castle, each round leaves piles of dead bodies behind.
 So strap on your seat belts as the tightly written horror-thriller show is all set to capture you.